henry-boyd/io-riot/src/techandconsequenceblog/drafts/Razing the Forest.md

 ---
-post: true
 title: Razing the Digital Forest
-draft: true
+description: With OpenAI's new "Images in ChatGPT" release, life imitates whimsical art
+pubDate: 'April 03 2025'
+heroImage: '/media/These Nigerian Princes Want to Be Your Friend/GoogleSpamfeatured.png'
 tags:
-  - AI
   - news
-description: With OpenAI's new "Images in ChatGPT" release, life imitates whimsical art
-featuredimagefilename: ghiblifeaturedimage.png
-permalink:
-date: 2024-03-28
+  - culture
 ---

 <div><img src="./assets/Irontown is Razing the Digital Forest/ghiblifeaturedimage.png" alt="A24 VOD homepage"></div>